wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-create-storage-account.md

 **Virtual machines** - If your storage account contains any virtual machines that are running, you will have to redeploy all virtual machines after you regenerate the access keys.
 To avoid redeployment, shut down the virtual machines before you regenerate the access keys.

-**Media services** - If you have media services that are dependent on your storage account, you must <!-- deleted by customization resync --><!-- keep by customization: begin --> re-sync <!-- keep by customization: end --> the access keys with your media service after you regenerate the keys.
+**Media services** - If you have media services that are dependent on your storage account, you must resync the access keys with your media service after you regenerate the keys.

 **Applications** - If you have web applications or cloud services that use the storage account, you will lose the connections if you regenerate keys, unless you roll your keys.
 Here is the process:

 1. Update the connection strings in your application code to reference the secondary access key of the storage account.

 2. Regenerate the primary access key for your storage account.
-In the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](http://manage.windowsazure.cn), from the dashboard or the **Configure** page, click **Manage Keys**.
+In the [Azure Management Portal](http://manage.windowsazure.cn), from the dashboard or the **Configure** page, click **Manage Keys**.
 Click **Regenerate** under the primary access key, and then click **Yes** to confirm that you want to generate a new key.

 3. Update the connection strings in your code to reference the new primary access key.